Optimal stopping of the stable process with state-dependent killing: Introduction

 where $b^*$ can be found explicitly. \item When $-(\delta - \alpha + 1)<r<0$, the solution of the optimal stopping problem \eqref{ogp4X} is given by the first entrance time

 where $b^*$ can again be found explicitly. \item When $r<-(\delta-\alpha+1)$ or $r>\delta$, $v(x)=\infty$ for all $x \ne 0$. \end{enumerate} \end{theorem} In both instances, the quantity $b^*$ can be found in terms of the parameters of the stable process, the killing parameter $k$ and the parameters $r,K$ of the gain function, and there is an explicit expression for $\delta$.
-An integral expression for $v$ can also be found.
-The full version of this result appears as \autoref{t:os-X-full}, once we have introduced the necessary notation.
+The full version of this result appears as \autoref{t:os-X-full}, once we have introduced the necessary notation, and an integral expression for $v$ is given in \autoref{r:int}.

 This work has two purposes: firstly, to describe the solution of an optimal stopping problem for a stable Lévy process with an omega-clock; and secondly, to explicitly characterise a new self-similar Markov process, the killed path-censored stable process.